alexander-yord/alex-bank/README.md

 ```

 ## Services
 There are two service files located in `back-end/services/`.
 The `updateStatuses.py` updates product statuses on/after due and exercise dates.
 The `sendEmails.py` script sends product status update emails.
 The `schedule.sh` creates a cronjob to run the first script at 0:01am and the second one at 8am.
+You need to have created the log file (which you specified in the config.ini file, at [LOG][SERVICE_LOG]) and give read and write permissions to everyone.

 ## Front-End
 You will need a live server for the front-end.
 You can create your own account then, or alternatively, you can log into the admin user with initial password `qwerty`.
 It is highly recommended that you change it immediately.